-This policy describes the broadly defined technical standards essential for UND SMHS students.
-All graduates of this institution must use professional knowledge, skills, and attitudes to function in a wide variety of settings.
-All graduates of the health professions must be able to function in a variety of healthcare settings and render a wide spectrum of patient care.
-Thus, all students, with or without accommodations, must meet the academic and technical standards to matriculate, to progress through the curriculum, and to complete the graduation requirements.
+All graduates of this institution use professional knowledge, skills, and attitudes in order to function in a wide variety of settings and render a wide spectrum of patient care.
+To accomplish this, students must meet (with or without accommodations) specified technical standards to matriculate, to progress through the curriculum, and to complete the graduation requirements.
+This policy describes the broadly defined technical standards expected of University of North Dakota School of Medicine & Health Sciences (UND SMHS) students.